-There are some core regulatory elements to our Protect and Enhance commitment, such as Minimum Energy Standards.
+There are some core regulatory elements to our Protect and Enhance commitment.
 However, over the past ten years we have moved way beyond basic compliance, to being an industry leader.
 With the launch of our new Net Positive objective, our commitment to protect and enhance has become even more ambitious.

 Our Scope Three Footprint: We have undertaken a detailed carbon footprint with JLL Upstream as part of the development of our objective to become Net Positive by 2030.
 The results help us to focus our activities and to set a baseline for tracking progress on this ambitious journey.

-Operational Efficiency: Our CR Operations Working group brings together stakeholders from across the business to ensure we optimise opportunities to reduce impacts across the portfolio.
-In 2016 we began a major roll out of LED lighting, starting at the Bullring Birmingham.
-In 2017 we will be rolling out installation of water blades, a simple technology designed to drastically reduce water use from our taps, subject to a successful trial.
+Operational Approach: Our CR Operations Working group brings together stakeholders from across the business to ensure we optimise opportunities to reduce impacts across the portfolio.
+In 2016 we began a major roll out of LED lighting, starting at the Bullring Birmingham and in 2017 we rolled out installation of water blades, a simple technology designed to drastically reduce water use from our taps.